-If you are planting outside protect with cloche against wind and chill until established.
-Like all Cucurbits, water very carefully and sparingly at first as they can have a tendency to rot at the stem, where it meets with the soil, particularly if over watered or the stem and surrounding soil becomes too wet.
-A good tip if this does happen, or the weather very wet, or just as a precaution, it's worth clearing the soil away from the stem to avoid it resting against the plant until there is strong growth.
+Like all Cucurbits, water carefully and sparingly at first.
+The small seedlings have a tendency to rot at the stem where it meets with the soil, particularly if over watered and the stem and surrounding soil becomes too wet.
+A good tip if this happens, or the weather wet, or just as a precaution, it's worth clearing the soil away from the stem to avoid it resting against the plant until the plant is more mature.

-Once Cucumbers put on growth the reverse is needed, more water is required to keep the cucumber growing.
-If growing outside an economical use of space is to grow the cucumber up a wig wam/trellis which has added bonus of keeping fruit off the ground and out of slug reach. (for tips on keeping slugs at bay) As they grow cucumbers plants need support up a wigwam, or to be tied into a cane.
+Once Cucumbers put on growth, the reverse is needed, more water is required to keep the cucumber growing.
+If growing outside an economical use of space is to grow the cucumber up a wigwam/trellis which has bonus of keeping fruit off the ground and out of slug reach. (for tips on keeping slugs at bay) As they grow cucumbers plants need support up a wigwam, or to be tied into a cane.

 Cucumbers are vigorous and produce a lot of fruit.
-In a similar way to growing courgettes, a few plants go a long way and I would limit the number of plants unless you have a passion for pickled cucumbers.
-Harvest cucumbers simply when the look ready to eat.
+Just like courgettes, a few plants cucumber plants go a long way.
+To harvest cucumbers, simply pick when they look ready to eat.

-A tip when growing cucumbers is to make sure as soon as the flowers forms with plenty of baby cucumbers, pinch out the tip of the plant so the plant's energy goes to the fruit development, not more growth.
+A tip when growing cucumbers is to make sure as soon as the flowers form with plenty of baby cucumbers, pinch out the tip of the plant so the plant's energy goes to the fruit development, not more growth.
 Don't let the plant grow too large at the expense of the fruit.
 Harvesting regularly which will encourage more fruit.